Beneficial Nematodes – Biological Pest Control

 Beneficial nematodes attack a wide variety of garden pests.
 They are endoparasites of insects and arachnids.
 They cause no harmful effects on earthworms, plants, animals, and humans, so they are environmentally friendly.

 The life cycle of beneficial nematodes includes the egg stage, four larval stages, and the adult stage.
 The infective form of the nematode is the third larval stage.
 They locate the susceptible hosts by detecting excretory products, carbon dioxide, and temperature changes.
-Their primary hosts are insect larvae.
-Juvenile nematodes invade the insect hosts through their mouth, anus, or breathing holes (spiracles).
+Their primary hosts are the insect larvae.
+Juvenile nematodes invade the insect hosts through their mouth, anus or breathing holes (spiracles).
 Heterorhabditis nematodes can also penetrate through the insect’s body wall.
 The nematodes carry Xenorhabdus sp. bacteria in their pharynx and intestine.
 As soon as the bacteria are introduced into the insect host, the death of the host usually occurs in 24-48 hours.

 The bacteria break down the internal structure of the insect with the help of enzymes.
 The Steinernema sp. grows into adult males and females which mate within the insect’s body cavity.